medea-project/ipcc-fact-checking/README.md

 This project collects verbatim copies of source documents together with extracted data, for fact checking:

-* one folder for source organizations
+* at top level, folders for source organizations
-* optionally, one subdirectory for groups within the organization
+* optionally, subdirectories for groups within the organization
-* one subdirectory for documents published by a group/organization
+* subdirectories for documents published by a group/organization
-* optionally, one subdirectory for document sections
+* optionally, subdirectories for sections within the document
-* one subdirectory for each data set together with the corresponding extract of the document
+* subdirectories for data sets together with the corresponding extract of the document

 ## Attribution